 This subclause is informative.

-OPC represent digital signatures as separate OPC parts.
+Digital signatures are represented as separate OPC parts.
 In other words, digital signatures are detached from the content to be signed.

-OPC introduces markup for specifying when a signature is created.
+This document introduces markup for specifying when a signature is created.
 This markup appears in an Object element.

-OPC introduces markup (see §12.5.6.2) and a transform algorithm ("Relationships transform", see §12.6) for flexibly defining the relationships to be signed.
+This document introduces markup (see §12.5.6.2) and a transform algorithm ("Relationships transform", see §12.6) for flexibly defining the relationships to be signed.

-OPC mandates the use of the Manifest element as a child of an Object element for enumerating parts to be signed.
+This document mandates the use of the Manifest element as a child of an Object element for enumerating parts to be signed.

 End of informative text.